m8v/coperniq-magnet/README.md

 - `style`: Add custom CSS styles for borders, border-radius, etc.
 - `frameborder`: Set to "0" for no border or "1" for a border

-Make sure to replace `https://your-deployed-url.com` with the actual URL where your form is hosted.
+To get your specific embedding URL:
+1. Go to Workspace Settings
+2. Navigate to the Portal section
+3. Replace `YOUR_COMPANY` in the iframe code with your company identifier from the portal URL